Kjir/kjir.github.io/content/post/my-tech-wishlist.md

   hear from you.
 * **Good working conditions**: This means european levels of social benefits and working conditions that help taking care of a family.
 A successful company should know better ways to track productivity than using a clock.
-I sometimes lose track of time and work longer than I should.
-This leads to a bad performance the next day, which in the end hurts the company as well.
   Quality over quantity!
 * **Influence**: I am enthusiastic and opinionated; I love challenges and I want my work to be impactful.
 I want the company I work for to be successful,